-AMP Transmission LLC, a wholly owned and consolidated subsidiary of AMP, an Ohio not-for-profit, owns and provides transmission services in Delaware, Indiana, Kentucky, Maryland, Michigan, Ohio, Pennsylvania, Virginia and West Virginia for the Members.
+AMP Transmission LLC, a wholly owned and consolidated subsidiary of AMP currently owns and provides transmission services in Ohio for the benefit of members.

 2. Summary of Significant Accounting Policies

 Basis of Consolidation

 The consolidated financial statements include the accounts of AMP and its wholly owned subsidiaries, AMPO, Inc., Meldahl LLC, AMP 368 and AMP Transmission LLC.
 All intercompany transactions have been eliminated in the preparation of the consolidated financial statements.